bradwestness/bradwestness.github.io/_posts/2021/2021-01-11-wildcard-domain-hosting.md

 {% include figure.html filename="domain_cert.png" description="Certificate is valid!" %}

+### Individual Sites

+Just to make sure everything was working properly via IIS, I set up a couple additional websites and bound them to specific domain names, but still using the same wildcard certificate as the default website.
+I set them up with different paths so they'll each return a different static index.html page, for testing.

+{% include figure.html filename="domain_foobar.png" description="Additional sites" %}

 Success!
 I can now hit any arbitrary subdomain via HTTPS to my home server and it will respond with a valid SSL certificate.
 All for free!

+You could even host a multi-tenant application federated by subdomain using this method and it'll all just work.